koenk/gbit/README.md

 provided `main.c`, make sure your CPU operations struct is visible to C code (i.e., define it inside an `extern "C"` block).
 The build infrastructure (described below) can already handle .cpp files.

+### Python wrapper

+A wrapper is available for testing Game Boy emulators written in Python.
+This wrapper uses the same framework library, and thus has similar usage and data types.
+For more details about this wrapper and how to use it, see the python directory.

 ## Building and running